juan871003/juan871003.github.io/README.md

-# Juan Castano - Personal Resume
+# Juan Castano - Personal CV

 > A snapshot of my career journey, including experience, education, and skills.
 Always evolving.

 ## 🌐 Live Website

-Visit my resume website: **[juan871003.github.io](https://juan871003.github.io/)**
+Visit my CV website: **[juan871003.github.io](https://juan871003.github.io/)**

 ## 📄 About This Repository

-This repository contains the source code for my personal resume website, built using Jekyll and hosted on GitHub Pages.
+This repository contains the source code for my personal CV website, built using Jekyll and hosted on GitHub Pages.
 The site showcases my professional experience as a Senior Full Stack Software Engineer, including my technical skills, project portfolio, work experience, and educational background.

 ## 🔗 Connect With Me